Trade Gold Trading

 Pivot Points trading analysis is used in 3 ways:

-Price Breakout: In a price breakout a bullish signal is when prices break upward through the center pivot point or one of the resistance areas (often Resistance 1).
-A sell signal is when the price breaks downward through the center pivot point or one of the support areas (commonly Support 1).
+Price Breakout: In the context of a price breakout, a bullish indication occurs when prices breach upwards past the central pivot point or surpass one of the established resistance zones (typically Resistance 1).
+Conversely, a sell signal materializes when the price drops below the central pivot point or penetrates one of the support zones (commonly Support 1).

-Trend Reversals: In trend reversal, a buy signal occurs when the price moves towards a support level, often Support 2 or Support 3, & the price of gold touches the support level or only moves a little through it & then reverses and starts heading in the other direction.
+Trend Reversals: When a trend changes direction, a signal to buy happens when the price gets near a support level, like Support 2 or Support 3.
+The price of gold either touches this level or goes slightly past it, then turns around and starts moving the opposite way.